Motivated reasoning: COVID-19

 In the context of the COVID-19 pandemic, people who refuse to wear masks or get vaccinated may engage in motivated reasoning to justify their beliefs and actions.
 They may reject scientific evidence that supports mask-wearing and vaccination and instead seek out information that supports their pre-existing beliefs, such as conspiracy theories or misinformation.
 This can lead to behaviors that are harmful to both themselves and others.
+In a 2024 study, Alberto Prati and Charlotte Saucet showed that motivated reasoning can extend also to vaccinated individuals.
+In the UK, participants assigned to either the Moderna or Pfizer vaccine came to see "their" vaccine as the safest and most effective, and misremembered it as their preferred option all along.

 In a 2020 study, Van Bavel and colleagues explored the concept of motivated reasoning as a contributor to the spread of misinformation and resistance to public health measures during the COVID-19 pandemic.
 Their results indicated that people often engage in motivated reasoning when processing information about the pandemic, interpreting it to confirm their pre-existing beliefs and values.
 The authors argue that addressing motivated reasoning is critical to promoting effective public health messaging and reducing the spread of misinformation.
 They suggested several strategies, such as reframing public health messages to align with individuals' values and beliefs.
 In addition, they suggested using trusted sources to convey information by creating social norms that support public health behaviors.